Medical parts were written by Dr. Mishra

 - Lie Face Down Flat On Your Belly On The Mat

 Your legs ought to be flat on the ground, and your hands must be flat on either side of you.
 Extend your back legs, the tops of your feet on the ground.
-Stretch your hands under your shoulders on the mat.
+Place your hands under your shoulders on the mat.
 Hug your elbows into your body.

 TIP: If you have a trivial backache due to stiffness of muscle and not any other reason, make a gap of 1-2 feet between the legs.
 Also, in this pose, your toes must never be tucked underneath you.